riblidezso/isomut/README.md

 ### Authors

-Main code was written by me (Dezso Ribli), but the research process is done in the collaboration of
+Main code was written by Dezso Ribli, and the whole research was done in the collaboration of:
-- SE enzimology insitute: David Szuts, Janos Molnar
+- David Szuts, Janos Molnar (Institute of Enzymology, Research Centre for Natural Sciences, Hungarian Academy of Sciences)
-- ELTE department of complex physics: Istvan Csabai, Orsi Pipek, Dezso Ribli
+- Istvan Csabai, Orsi Pipek, Dezso Ribli (Department of Physics of Complex Systems, Eotvos Lorand University)
+- Zolan Szallasi (Center for Biological Sequence Analysis, Department of Systems Biology, Technical University of Denmark)

 Fisher's exact test from this github repo, ( thanks Christopher Chang ) :